 Some modern logic synthesiser tools will insert pipeline delays where possible, if helpful.
-Others will back-propagate them if they are instantiated at the outputs.
+Others will back-propagate them to balance delays when they are manually instantiated at the outputs.

 Exercise Sketch the circuit of a large adder with ripple carry and then modify it to include a pipeline stage.
 Note, the output signals should always reflect the result of a single addition in any one clock cycle.
 Explain or estimate the effect of the pipeline delay on the maximum clock frequency.